rossc123/autoroto/README.md

 * NumPy

 ## Inspiration
-This project was inspired by: \n
+This project was inspired by: <br>
 LearnOpenCV: https://learnopencv.com/pytorch-for-beginners-semantic-segmentation-using-torchvision/
 Moviola: https://youtu.be/rTH5lMPp4Qw